 - Slowly lower your hands back down to your sides.

-Not only will you work your arms, but you will also strengthen the muscles of your upper back that help to improve posture.
+Not only will you work your arms with this exercise, but you’ll also strengthen those muscles of your upper back that help to improve posture.

 Equipment needed: TRX straps, low gymnastics rings, or an empty barbell and a rack.

-- Grab the handles and slowly walk backwards to get tension on the straps.
+- Grab the handles and slowly walk backward to get tension on the straps.

-- With your chest facing the anchor point of the straps, walk your feet toward the straps until you are at a 45-degree angle.
-Hold the straps so your palms face forward
+- With your chest facing the anchor point of the straps, walk your feet toward the straps until you’re at a 45-degree angle.
+Hold the straps so your palms face forward.

 - Once your hands and chest meet, slowly lower back down to your starting position with your entire body in a straight line.

-Play around with your grip.
-Palms facing your feet will work your triceps, while palms facing your head will target your biceps.
+- Play around with your grip.
+Palms facing your feet will work your triceps.
+Palms facing your head will target your biceps.

-If you don’t have TRX straps or rings, you can use an empty barbell on a rack.
-Be careful that your head is positioned under the rack so you are pulling the bar back into it instead of toward the front of the hooks.
+- If you don’t have TRX straps or rings, you can use an empty barbell on a rack.
+Be careful to position your head under the rack so that you’re pulling the bar back into it instead of toward the front of the hooks.
 You can adjust the height of the bar to make it easier (up) or harder (down).